Descriptive Statistics > What is a Bar Chart?

 Step 1: Type your data into columns in a Minitab worksheet.
 For most bar graphs, you’ll probably enter your data into two columns (x-variables in one column and y-variables in another).
 Make sure you give your data a meaningful name in the top (unnumbered) row, because your variables will be easier to recognize in Step 5, where you build the bar graph.

 Step 2: Click “Graph,” then click “Bar Chart.”

 Step 3: Select your variable type from the Bars Represent drop down menu.
 For most charts, you’ll probably select “Counts of Unique Variables” unless your data is in groups or from a function.

 Step 5: Select a variable from the left window, then click the “Select” button to move your variable over to the Variables window.

 Step 6: Click “OK.”
 A bar graph in Mintab appears in a separate window.

 Tip:If you want to label your graph, click the “Label” button at the bottom of the window in Step 5.

 Check out our YouTube channel for more stats tips!------------------------------------------------------------------------------

 If you prefer an online interactive environment to learn R and statistics, this free R Tutorial by Datacamp is a great way to get started.
-If you're are somewhat comfortable with R and are interested in going deeper into Statistics, try this Statistics with R track.Comments are now closed for this post.
-Need help or want to post a correction?
-Please post a comment on our Facebook page and I'll do my best to help!What is a Bar Chart?
-Different Types and Their Uses was last modified: November 5th, 2017 by
+If you're are somewhat comfortable with R and are interested in going deeper into Statistics, try this Statistics with R track.What is a Bar Chart?
+Different Types and Their Uses was last modified: January 6th, 2018 by